gvwilson/sensibleadventures/cloudherd/reboot.md

     - She mind-speaks with clouds from a distance again
   - introduce the tunnel (used later)
   - introduce the goofs (used later)
-- excitement
-  - the goofs escape and are recaptured
 - details
   - open with Indy exasperatedly trying to get Noxy ready to go out
     - Noxy pushes back